Roger92/metric-ruler-labels/README.md

 ## NEW --- NEW --- NEW
 You can now add your custom measurement conversions if you want :) Have fun!
 See: [Customizable Conversions](#customizable-conversions)
+Dragruler Support for V10 is back :)

 ## V10 - Compatability
-The latest version is compatible with V10 - Checked on Testing 2.
-Please note that Release 1.1.0 and above are not compatible with foundry versions below V9 :)
+The latest version is compatible with V10 - Checked on Build 288.
+Please note that Release 1.1.0 and above are not compatible with foundry versions below V9 :)(They might work with earlier versions than V9 but its not supported)

 ## Table of Contents